-On going through the main doors of Mumbai CST building, the first thing you notice is a magnificent stone lion at the foot of a grand staircase.
+Mumbai CST building has magnificent main doors.
+On entering, the first thing you notice is a majestic stone lion at the foot of a grand staircase.
 The lion holds the coat of arms of GIP Railway.
 The sculpture is likely to have been created by Indian craftsmen.

 The Grand Staircase

 Made in large proportions is the grand staircase.
-The steps are of black stone which shows hardly any sign of wear and tear.
+The steps are of black stone which shows hardly any sign of wear and tear over the years.
 Extraordinarily thick walls support the entire staircase.

 The elegant wrought-iron balustrades have polished teak wood on top and look almost like new.